ab91/slapi-resources/README.md

 - Aims to store API Testing flows for common uses cases (for example, an OAuth 2.0 flow)

 ### `openapi-specs/`
 - Aims to store OpenAPI spec files.
-Contains OpenAPI spec for Sauce's demo API.
+Contains basic OpenAPI spec for Sauce's demo API

 ### `responses/`
 - Contains the JSON response for the `retail/product` demo API endpoint